 Development and maintenance of the E-COMPARED website (UBERN; M1- 36 A project website consisting of two parts will be developed.
 The ‘secure part’ will have functionalities for document exchange, consortium and WP-specific email lists, web-based conferencing, calendar functions, methods portal and data exchange.
 The ‘open access’ part will be used for communication with stakeholders, including policy makers, health professionals, researchers, educational platforms, patients and the general public.
 The website will be live after 3 months

 Execution of the Dissemination plan.
 Dissemination activities for all stakeholders, as formulated in the Dissemination plan, will be executed.
 These include the development and dissemination of project information on the project website, in brochures, newsletters, press releases, publications in peer reviewed scientific journals and policy journals, and oral and poster presentations at conferences and workshops.
 All project partners will be encouraged to attend major meetings and conferences, and where possible create opportunities to promote E-COMPARED at such events, e.g. as invited speaker.
 Partners will also be encouraged to actively use their stakeholder networks for the purpose of further dissemination.
 Further, we will collaborate with Mental Health Europe and the European Depression Association (EDA) to ensure widespread distribution of the results.
 During the project Consortium partners will report on the progress of E-COMPARED at national and international conferences and health policy (summit) meetings as well as in scientific and professional journals (representing the different disciplines involved in E-COMPARED).
-A final international conference (M36, CH) will be organized for a broad group of stakeholders (e.g. policy makers such as politician and administrators, mental health care professionals, patients, patient organizations, scientists and the general public) at which the key outcomes of the project will be presented through presentations and workshops.
-Issues to be discussed will include the opportunities and potential bottlenecks in terms of health profits, requirements, health policy, costs, feasibility, organizational issues and technologies.
+A final international conference (M36, CH) will be organised for a broad group of stakeholders (e.g. policy makers , mental health care professionals, patients, patient organisations, scientists and the general public) at which the key outcomes of the project will be presented through presentations and workshops.
+Issues to be discussed will include the opportunities and potential bottlenecks in terms of health benefits, requirements, health policy, costs, feasibility, organizational issues and technologies.
 The final meeting will be broadly advertised.